MicrosoftDocs/OfficeDocs-SharePoint/migration/preview-isv-performance-guidance-revised.md

 Then restructure the folder structure in the source.
 For example, divide a single folder of 500K into 5 folders at the root so each folder has less than 100K items.
 Make sure that there are no more than 50K unique ACLs in the structure.

-*Example:*
-At the source, break up the structure into 4 folders, A, B, C, and D, ensuring each contains less than 100,000 items.
+*Example:*  At the source, break up the structure into 4 folders, A, B, C, and D, ensuring each contains less than 100,000 items.
 Then perform the migration.

 Remember there are other limits that must be considered.
-See SharePoint limits for details.
+To learn more, read [SharePoint Limits](https://docs.microsoft.com/en-us/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-limits#items-in-lists-and-libraries).

 #### Method 2